devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

 at `assistants in our Github repo`_.

 *Why the hell another DSL?*
-  When we started creating devassistant and we were asking people who work in various languages whether they'd consider contributing assistants for those languages, we hit the "I'm not touching Python" barrier.
+  When we started creating DevAssistant and we were asking people who work in various languages whether they'd consider contributing assistants for those languages, we hit the "I'm not touching Python" barrier.
 Since we wanted to keep the assistants consistent (centralized logging, sharing